glunk-spithub2/buttercup_store/README.md

 The Buttercup store is a collection of microservices that replicate an online store.
 This App is based on MVC architecture with each portion containing a database and an API based controller.
 There are also a couple dedicated frontend services that present the data to users.

 All the frontend services are NodeJS based while the controller microservices are built with Go.

+## Road Map

+Right now, there isn't any planned enhancements, however as needs arise for this type of test payload, changes will be made.
+For example, if a flawed dependency is needed for a DevSecOps use case, one will be introduced.